 Obamacare required Americans to fund abortion with their tax dollars.
 That was one of many reasons Michigan’s grassroots activists worked so hard to elect a Republican majority to every branch of state government in 2010.
 The 2010 election was historical, and it delivered a mandate to our elected officials: invoke our state’s 10th Amendment rights and REPEAL OBAMACARE.
 This was hammered into the Republican Party Platform as one of its most critical planks at both the state and national level.

-Michigan Republican leadership defied the mandate.
+Michigan Republican leadership defied that mandate.
 Obama played the game of carrot and stick promising federal dollars to Michigan if Gov. Snyder could secure passage of the Medicaid Expansion.
 Snyder jumped at the offer, and sent his Lieutenant Governor, Brian Calley, to arm twist weak-willed Republicans into supporting it.
-Calley, and the highest ranking Republicans, ACTUALLY DIVIDED THE PARTY and rammed Medicaid Expansion through the legislature to the Governor’s waiting pen that moved to Obamacare’s beck and call instead of standing strong on one of the most crucial planks in the Republican Party Platform.
+Calley, and the highest ranking Republicans, ACTUALLY DIVIDED THE PARTY and rammed Medicaid Expansion through the legislature to the Governor’s eagerly waiting pen that moved to Obama’s beck and call instead of standing strong on one of the most crucial planks in the Republican Party Platform.

 All of this was done in violation of the Hastert Rule (the informal rule that majority leaders should never bring a bill to a vote if they can’t win a majority of their own party’s support for it).
 One glance at who voted for and against the Medicaid Expansion in the House and Senate clearly demonstrates how Snyder and Calley DIVIDED THE REPUBLICAN PARTY in order to pass the Medicaid Expansion.